wcfjeffrey/jeffreywoo-whatsapp-ai-model/README.md

 **JeffreyWoo WhatsApp CRM & SRM** is an AI-powered CRM (Customer Relationship Management) & SRM (Supplier Relationship Management) app that transforms raw WhatsApp conversation logs into structured, searchable, and actionable insights for empowering smarter decisions and faster responses.

+**Note:** The core architecture of this project is highly scalable.
+It can be adapted to process data from other instant messaging platforms (e.g., WeChat, Microsoft Teams) and email systems, unlocking similar structured insights from various communication channels.

 ## ✨ What It Does
 - 📂 **Parse Chat Logs** — automatically extract date/time, sender, and message content from `_chat.txt`
 - 📎 **Attachment Matching** — pair messages with voice messages, images, PDFs, Word, Excel, PowerPoint, and other files